LSU-UE4/UE5-Level-Design/ramp/README.md

 ##### `Step 1.`\|`SUU&G`|:small_blue_diamond:

 Now it is always a good idea to populate the area we are working in with a scale reference.
 In this case I think the player is a good sense of size and scale.
-Now our character is a
+Now our character is a skeletal mesh and includes polygons, physics as well as a skeleton.
+We only need the mesh.

+Double click **SM_Mannequin** (SM_ is short for Skeltal Mesh) and press the <kbd>Make Static Mesh</kbd> button.
+Call this mesh `SM_Reference_Pose` and put it in the **Meshes** folder.
+Press the <kbd>Save</kbd> button.

 ![place first ramp](images/createStaticMesh.png)